Gut and Mood Connection – The Vagus Nerve

 In my experience poor bowel habits and digestive disorders are largely ignored or normalised.

-Although allergic responses may not always manifest as a digestive upset, other common symptoms are itching, eczema, asthma, sinusitis, hay fever and chronic tiredness.
+Inflammation may not always manifest as a significant digestive disturbance, other common symptoms are itching, eczema, asthma, sinusitis, hay fever and chronic tiredness.
 When a gut has some defect due to stress, poor lifestyle and diet or low digestive enzymes due to an existing condition consuming trigger foods can cause food to lay undigested.
 It eventually ferments and causes an overgrowth of bacteria(dysbiosis) and causing damage to the gut wall.
 Prostaglandins are made at sites of tissue damage or infection, where they cause inflammation, pain and fever as part of the healing process[x].
+Where the skin is involved taking steroids is a common affair.
 Inflammation can be seed as a call to action and taking anti inflammatories as a single solution is a mistake for long term health.
 The immune system now becomes compromised causing low immunity or hyper immunity.
 The former leading to frequent colds and flu’s and the latter to auto immune type conditions.
 This owes to the fact, 70% of our immune system is in the mucosal lining of the gut.
-The body also then rejects many food types that previously were not a problem.
+The pathology then goes deeper and the body may reject more food types that previously were not a problem.

 Any symptoms such as itching, tiredness, bloating, constipation/diarrhoea, reflux, respiratory problems etc should never go untreated as they potentially can affect mood and mental health in the long term or go deeper.
 Children are the easiest to treat as they still have a relatively clean system and their bodies are efficient at repair and recovery.